rkcb/cli/js.cheat-sheet.md

 - for (variable of object) {}
     * use with iterable objects (including Array, Map, Set, arguments object and so on)

+# Strings

+- template string => `value = ${myvar}`
+- replace text with a regexp or text => str.replace(/myold/gi, 'mynew') -
+-

+# Serialization

+- functions are never serialized
+- regular expressions are not serialized by JSON.stringify
+-